simul/Teleport/README.md

 8. Go to File->Project Structure->Modules->SimulCasterClient->Signing Configs and in debug config, put in the details of the key you created.
 9. Click the build icon to compile and then you should be able to run.

+## Firewall setup
+1. Go to Windows Security->Firewall & Network->Advanced Settings.
+2. Choose Inbound Rules->New Rule->Port->UDP.
+3. Enter the Discovery Port and create the rule.
+Repeat 2-3 for the Service Port.

 ## Running

 1. Connect your Android device to the same WiFi network your development PC is on.